 - A self-driving car crashes into another car because it misreads a stop sign.
 Someone had placed a picture over the stop sign.
-The sign is still recognizable as a stop sign by humans but is misinterpreted by the self-driving car’s AI model to be a parking sign.
+The sign is still recognizable as a stop sign by humans but is misinterpreted by the self-driving car’s AI model.
 Hence, the self-driving car doesn’t stop, as it should, and crashes.

 - A spam email is misclassified as legitimate.
 The email had been designed to resemble a normal email with the intent of deceiving the spam classifier.

-- An AI scanner for detecting weapons in suitcases at the airport fails to identify a knife.
+- An AI scanner for detecting weapons in suitcases at at airport fails to identify a knife.
 The knife had been designed to deceive the AI model by being disguised as an umbrella.